syorn96/Lucky-Duck/README.md

 There will be 8 (Witty memes) Air Duck cards: 6 Air Ducks+ 1 Air Duck King + 1 Air Duck Queen.

 There will be 8 (Cute memes) Earth Duck cards: 6 Earth Ducks + 1 Earth Duck King + 1 Earth Duck Queen.
+*** All the cards were made using the PicsArt App.
+I do not own these pictures.
+Source links can be found in my script.js file. ***
 ### Tech Stack
 * DOM Manipulation.
 * Arrays to retreive Duck Tarot Card, description, and number value.